f-prime/HTTPLang/README.md

 #### $

-The `$` gives the ability to call the varaibles.
+The `$` gives the ability to call the variables.
 They have limited use and can only be used after a `show` after a `set` and a `set POSTDATA` when setting the value of a field.

 The available variables are: